GameFinder: Compare video game consoles

 While this might deter you from jumping in right now, it does mean prices are far cheaper than at the start of the generation.
-There's also a huge backlog of great games to play on the current systems, whereas launch software for new consoles is notoriously underwhelming (though visually impressive).
+There's also a huge backlog of great games to play on the current systems, whereas launch software forgenerationconsoler is notoriously underwhelming (though visually impressive).

 Three main systems define the current generation of consoles:

-Both the PlayStation 4 and Xbox One launched in Australia in November 2013, while the Nintendo Switch arrived, tardily, in March 2017.
+Both the PlayStation 4 and Xbox One launched in 2013, while the Nintendo Switch arrived four years later.
 Since then, all three have had mid-generation hardware refreshes and have split their lines into high-end and cheaper options.

 The PlayStation 4 and Xbox One are functionally similar.
 Built around modified PC architecture, they're designed to sit in your living room and deliver high-fidelity gaming to your television.